single-cell-genetics/cellsnp-lite/doc/manual.rst

   https://broadinstitute.github.io/picard/explain-flags.html

+Some Details:

+**-b, --barcodeFile FILE** A plain file listing all effective cell barcode, e.g., the ``barcodes.tsv`` file in the CellRanger directory, ``outs/filtered_gene_bc_matrices/``.

 **--chrom STR** The chromosomes to use, comma separated.
 For mode2, by default it runs on chr1 to 22 on human.
 For mouse, you need to specify it to 1,2,...,19 (replace the ellipsis).

+**--UMItag STR** Tag for UMI: UR, Auto, None.
+For Auto mode, use UR if barcodes is inputted, otherwise use None.
+None mode means no UMI but read counts. **For data without UMI, such as bulk RNA-seq, scDNA-seq, scATAC-seq, SMART-seq etc, please set --UMItag None**.
+Otherwise, all pileup counts will be zero.

 Notes